 Having specific landing pages increases the conversion rate to a much higher extent.
 Thus the key takeaway is to focus on the conversion centered design to increase the conversions.

 How to go about conversion centered design?

-- Divide your user group in various segments.
+- Divide your user group into various segments.

-- Decide your one specific goal you want to achieve or which is the most important for your business’s growth.
+- Decide the one specific goal you want to achieve or which is the most important for your business’s growth.

 - Instead of a one-size-fits-all philosophy, create multiple landing pages for the same call to action to suit the user’s preferences.

 - Optimize them and promote them organically as well as via paid advertisement mediums, for example- Google AdWords, Facebook Adverts, etc.

 There are two goals which must be kept in mind before designing: User goals and Business Goals.
 Click To Tweet

 Important Elements for Conversion centered design

 As the conversion centered design is more focused towards making the user take the action (one which we want), it is mainly to do with the design elements and psychological elements.